-Learn more about the Baraka Health Clinic
+Learn more about Baraka Hospital

-While agriculture is a mainstay of the Kenyan economy, droughts as well has the high cost of food have left many Kenyans unable to properly feed themselves.
+While agriculture is a mainstay of the Kenyan economy, droughts as well as the high cost of food have left many Kenyans unable to properly feed themselves.
 It’s believed that roughly 10 million people—about a quarter of the population—are food insecure, according to the Food Security Portal.
 We help by partnering to create: